Privacy Notice (How we use pupil information) for Birdwell Primary School

 All organisations that collect, process and share personal data (known as data controllers) are required to comply with the GDPR (General Data Protection Regulations).
 One of the requirements is to issue Privacy Notices so that individuals (data subjects) are fully informed of what happens to their personal data once it is collected.

 Who processes your information?

 Birdwell Primary School is the data controller of the personal information you provide to us.
 This means the school determines the purposes for which, and the manner in which, any personal data relating to pupils and their families is to be processed.
-Diane Sykes (Business Manager) or Nigel Bailey (Headteacher) act as a representative for the school with regard to its data controller responsibilities; they can be contacted on 01226 742957 or firstname.lastname@example.org or email@example.com
+Diane Sykes (Governor responsible for Data Security (GDPR) and Business Manager) or Nigel Bailey (Headteacher) act as a representative for the school with regard to its data controller responsibilities; they can be contacted on 01226 742957 or firstname.lastname@example.org or email@example.com

 In some cases, your data will be outsourced to a third party processor; however, this will only be done with your consent, unless the law requires the school to share your data.
 The school holds a full list of third party processors and a copy can be made available if parents wish to see it.
 Where the school outsources data to a third party processor, the same data protection standards that Birdwell Primary School upholds are imposed on the processor.

 Diane Sykes is the Governor responsible for Data Security (GDPR) and Mr Tim Pinto is the data protection officer.
 Their role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
 The data protection officer can be contacted via the school.

 The categories of pupil information that we collect, hold and share include: